AAAS and Center for Biology and Society

 Expanding research

-ASU began taking undergraduate researchers to the AAAS annual meeting in 1998, where they worked as session aides and presented a talk on “Scientific Literacy” that led to an invited editorial in Science magazine.
-In 2010, Regents’ and President’s Professor Jane Maienschein, Director of the Center for Biology and Society, joined President’s Professor and Vice Dean of Barrett the Honors College Margaret Nelson to take cohorts of students to present their research at the meeting.
-Each year, a dozen or so students travel to some site around the US or Canada, present their posters, and participate in the activities of this vibrant meeting for science and its social connections.
+ASU began taking undergraduate researchers to the AAAS Annual Meeting in 1998, where they worked as session aides and presented a talk on “Scientific Literacy” that led to an invited editorial in Science magazine.
+In 2010, Regents and President’s Professor Jane Maienschein, Director of the Center for Biology and Society, joined President’s Professor and Vice Dean of Barrett the Honors College Margaret Nelson to take cohorts of students to present their research at the meeting.
+Each year, a dozen or so students are funded to travel to a different meeting location around the US or Canada to participate in the AAAS Annual Meeting.
+They present their research posters and attend the activities of this vibrant meeting for science and its social connections.
 In 2012, ASU President Michael Crow became an AAAS Fellow, and hosted a dinner for ASU members.
-An annual dinner has become a favorite event at the meeting.
+An annual ASU dinner has become a favorite event at the meeting.

 AAAS Students